-Length of Trip: Three days and two nights
+Length of Trip: Two days and one nights

-Accommodations: Four-star hotel in the center of Rome, near the Colosseum and other major sites
+Accommodations: Four-star hotel in the center of Rome

-Meals: Breakfast served daily at our hotel, special dinner at one of our favorite restaurants in Rome
+Meals: Breakfast at our hotel, special dinner at one of our favorite restaurants in Rome

-Sites Visited: Rome: Colosseum, Roman Forum, Vatican City, Vatican Museums (including the Sistine Chapel), Pantheon, Piazza Navona, Trevi Fountain, Spanish Steps, Borghese Gallery, the ancient ruins of Pompeii.
+Sites Visited: Rome: Colosseum, Roman Forum, Vatican City, Vatican Museums (including the Sistine Chapel), Pantheon, Piazza Navona, Trevi Fountain, Spanish Steps.
 For more details, see below.

 The power of Rome is evident in even the smallest ruin, the tiniest piece of brick, the shred of a single lost fragment of fresco.
 These pieces glow with the ideas of a civilization that ruled the known world for more than 900 years, from 509 BC to 476 AD.
 Walk down the very same streets as the Roman senators, Julius Caesar, and even the gladiators.
 In the central Roman Forum you will see the Arch of Titus, the Basilica of Maxentius, and the Temple of the deified Caesar (just to name a few of the monuments here), which will help you begin to build an idea of the greatest civilization the ancient world had ever known.
 Approach the Colosseum just as a Roman would have and witness the spectacle of man and beast fight for their very lives.
 Finally, make your way to Hadrian’s Pantheon, the single most complex architectural structure built in the ancient world.